MoneyWise

 Usability testing

-We conducted in-person usability testing with 3 potential users to identify usability issues.
-The research questions were as follows:
+We conducted usability testing with 3 users to identify usability issues.
+Users completed three tasks following a think-aloud protocol:

 While user expressed enthusiasm for the paper-based learning experience, many did not have the habit of using a physical journal and preferred managing their daily events on a digital calendar, such as Google Calendar.
-Additionally, the need to maintain both the physical calendar and the app calendar separately was described as tedious.
+Additionally, the process of maintaining the physical calendar was described as tedious.

 Users expressed that the learning page content could be more “actionable,” with specific steps to achieve financial goals.
 Some felt the current content could “just be Googled”.